President of Bangladesh

-The role of the president has changed three times since Bangladesh achieved independence in 1971.
+The role of the president has changed three times since Bangladesh achieved its independence in 1971.
 Presidents had been given executive power.
 In 1991, with the restoration of a democratically elected government, Bangladesh adopted a parliamentary democracy based on a Westminster system.
-The President is now a largely ceremonial post elected by the Parliament.
+The President is now a largely ceremonial post, elected by the Parliament.

 In 1996, Parliament passed new laws enhancing the president's executive authority, as laid down in the constitution, after the Parliament is dissolved.
 The president resides at the Bangabhaban, which is his office and residence.
 The president is elected by the 350 parliamentarians in an open ballot, and thus generally represents the majority party of the legislature.
 He continues to hold office after his five-year term expires until a successor is elected to the presidency.

-Abdul Hamid is the current president.
-He took the oath of office on 20 March 2013.
+Mohammed Shahabuddin is the president; he was elected unopposed on 13 February 2023.
+He took office for a five-year term on Monday, 24 April 2023.

 Powers and duties

 Currently, although the position of president holds de jure importance, its de facto powers are largely ceremonial.
 The Constitution allows the president to act only upon the advice of the prime minister and his/her Cabinet.